Bin a Blade

 Who is Holly Watson?

-Holly Watson is 19 and lives in Sudbury.
-In September 2009, she was just an ordinary 16-year-old – she had just started sixth form, had a part-time job and enjoyed going out with her mates.
+In September 2009, Holly Watson was an ordinary 16-year-old – she had just started sixth form, had a part-time job and enjoyed going out with her mates.
 But on 26 September that all changed.

 A phone call in the middle of the night revealed that her older brother Lewis had been stabbed in Sudbury and was being rushed to hospital.
 Hours later he died.
 This turned her life upside down, but with the support and strength of family and friends she began to re-build her life and wanted to do something to ensure no other family would have to suffer the way hers had and still were.